 How to stop being an aggressive impulsive buyer?

-The first thing I want you to do is every time you see anything which is attractive (eg: burger, jewellery, earphones, apple watch, shoes) you need to take a pause.
+The first thing I want you to do is every time you see anything which is attractive (eg: burger, jewelry, earphones, apple watch, shoes) you need to take a pause.
 Wait for 10 seconds and think; Is this needed?

 How will this purchase help me?
 Can I avoid this purchase?
 If the answers aren’t all that appealing, it’s clear this is something you shouldn’t purchase.

-Then take a step back, move the other and don’t waste your hard-earned money on this expenditure.
+Then take a step back, move the other, and don’t waste your hard-earned money on this expenditure.

 Consistently follow this and you will slowly get out of this category.
 Hurrah, you just took the first step to avoid Impulsive Buying

 About 35% of people fall into this category.
 Here people are picky and they think before they make a purchase but if they like something (a want) they will surely buy it.

 If they don’t like it, they don’t buy it.
 People belonging to this category don’t buy it all but buy some of it, while this is much better than aggressive impulsive Buying, it’s not the ideas category you want to be in.